nicolasances/toto-aws-terra/docs/sandbox/main.md

     * ECR Repo
     * CI/CD pipeline with CodeBuild and CodePipeline

+The first two (Base and ECS-specific) are taken care by the generic terraform files in the root of this project (ecs.tf, load-balancer.tf, networking.tf, etc...).

+The **Microservice-specific resources** instead must be created by a service-specific Terraform file, that will be named after the Microservice. <br>
+E.g. a microservice called `toto-ms-pippo` will have a file called `toto-ms-pippo.tf` in this project, that takes care of creating task definition, service, ECR repo, etc...

 ### Backend Configuration
 Notes:
 * Terraform State will be saved in S3